Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 - In the Bluejays' 10 games this season, the combined scoring has gone over the point total five times.

-- Alabama has put together a 4-4-0 record against the spread this year.
+- Alabama has compiled a 4-4-0 ATS record so far this season.

 - In the Crimson Tide's eight chances this year, the combined scoring has gone over the point total six times.